eslint/eslint/docs/rules/no-restricted-syntax.md

 ## Options

-This rule takes a list of strings, where each string is a node type or AST selector:
+This rule takes a list of strings, where each string is an AST selector:

 ```json
 {